mendix/docs/content/en/docs/refguide/modeling/domain-model/create-a-basic-data-layer.md

 * The product information should be divided into the following entities:

     * **Product** – general information about the product, such as its name, description, and price
     * **Product_Image** – each product has an image, but you do not create it as an attribute.
 You need to create an entity that is a specialization of the **System.Image** entity to allow you to store images.
-For more information, see [Image Uploader](/refguide/image-uploader/)
+For an example on how the **System.Image** entity is used for displaying images on a page, see [Image Uploader](/refguide/image-uploader/)

 * The order information should be divided into the following entities: